Photo by Innerbody Research

 KSM-66 capsules | $55 | 365 | 300mg | $0.15 |

-You can also get a sample pack of branded ashwagandha extracts and the whole plant option (5g of KSM-66, 5g of Sensoril, and 10g of whole plant) for $19.99.
+You can also get a sample pack of two branded ashwagandha extracts and the whole-plant option (5g of KSM-66, 5g of Sensoril, and 10g of whole plant) for $19.99.

-Shipping from Nootropics Depot is only free if you spend more than $50.
-Individually, none of the company’s ashwagandha supplements meet the free-shipping threshold unless you buy more than one bottle per order.
-If you have to pay shipping, here are the current rates:
+Shipping from Nootropics Depot is only free if you spend more than $50, and none of the company’s ashwagandha supplements meet the free-shipping threshold unless you buy more than one bottle per order.
+If you have to pay shipping, here are the current rates (which have recently gone up):

-Unfortunately, Nootropics Depot doesn’t have the best return policy in the world: you can return any unopened product within 30 days, minus the cost of shipping both ways.
-However, it’s leagues better than what the company offered a few years ago, which was only a return option if there was a significant problem with your order.
+Unfortunately, on top of expensive shipping, Nootropics Depot doesn’t have a very good return policy; you can only return unopened products within 30 days, minus the cost of shipping both ways.
+However, this policy is leagues better than what the company offered a few years ago, which was only accepting returns if there was a significant problem with your order.

 Photo by Innerbody Research